 It’s not often that a brand so extraordinary slips under my radar, but when the name is so exclusive that it is only sold in the UK at the top department stores – Selfridges and, as of recently, Harrods – then you could argue that I am forgiven.
 I am of course, talking about Thameen perfume, a collection of British fragrances, inspired by the world’s most captivating jewels and scents, and the evocative stories behind them.

-If someone asked me to define luxury, I would create my own little moodboard in my mind.
+If someone asked me to define opulence, I would create my own little moodboard in my mind.
 That moodboard would include gold gilded mirrors, smoke, champagne, floor length backless gold gowns, red lips, whispers and diamonds.
 The smell of patchouli and sandalwood would linger in the air.
 But this has been the case for centuries, where both fragrance and jewellery have been intertwined as symbols of status, religion, wealth, beauty and love – from ancient tribes to modern day haute couture.

 And this is the door I’d like to open for you into the world of Thameen perfume.
 A word that means ‘precious’ in Arabic, named as a tribute to the founder’s late father.
 A luxury, niche, British fragrance house that captivates the senses and creates the very moodboard I have in my mind across a range of fragrances.
 These fragrances play on the passion of founder Basel bin Jabr’s Middle Eastern background, with an exotic oriental scent coming through in each perfume created.